scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 This document has no IANA actions.

 The ISD and SCION AS number are SCION-specific numbers.
-They are currently allocated by Anapaya Systems, a provider of SCION-based networking software and solutions (see {{ISD-AS-assignments-Anapaya}}).
-This task is being transitioned from Anapaya to the SCION Association (see {{ISD-AS-assignments}}).
+They are allocated by the SCION Association (see {{ISD-AS-assignments}}).

 --- back